The Best Healthy Foods to Buy at Target, Dietitians Say

 Good & Gather Sparkling Water

-Meeting the FDA-recommended 64 ounces of liquid each day can be tough, especially if you're only sticking to plain water.
+Making sure you're staying well-hydrated throughout the day can be tough, especially if you're only sticking to plain water.
 For a burst of flavor, Foley suggests sipping on Target's Good & Gather sparkling water.
 It comes in a variety of flavors and tastes refreshing.